SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 }
 ```

-The structure and content of the credential is slightly different but the process is the same as for the Participant Verifiable Credential.
+The structure and content of the credential is slightly different but the process is the same as for the Participant Gaia-X Credential.
 In short:

 1. Sign the JSON using the `privkey.pem`.
 2. Extend the JSON by a "proof" section containing the JSON Web Signature (JWS).
-3. Publish the resulting Verifiable Credential as JSON at `mydomain.com/.well-known/gx-terms-and-cs.json`.
+3. Publish the resulting Gaia-X Credential as JSON at `mydomain.com/.well-known/gx-terms-and-cs.json`.

 Once again, other Gaia-X Participants may now retrieve this signed credential and validate its signature using our DID reference and the resulting public key.